MaastrichtU-IDS/food-claims-kg/README.md

 ## Check the SPARQL queries

 Queries from the grlc API can be checked and changed in the `.rq` files.

-Variable starting with an underscore, such as `_claimlabel`, are asked to the user as parameter of the generated call.
+Variables starting with an underscore, e.g. `_claimlabel`, are asked to the user as parameter of the generated API call.

 ## Run conversion scripts

+> Scripts run automatically with [GitHub Actions](https://github.com/MaastrichtU-IDS/food-claims-kg/actions) at every push to the `master` branch.

 Clone the repository: